ericlifka/Rally-Lookback-Toolkit/README.md

 # Rally Lookback API Toolkit #

 This toolkit provides an interface for interacting with Rally's Lookback API.
 Documentation for Rally's Lookback API can be found [here](https://rally1.rallydev.com/analytics/doc)

-The toolkit can be found on maven [here]()
+Maven support coming soon.
+To use this toolkit in your project, download the jar [here](https://github.com/ericlifka/Rally-Lookback-Toolkit/blob/master/out/artifacts/lbapi_rest_toolkit_jar/lbapi-rest-toolkit.jar?raw=true) and add it to your project.
+All dependencies are included.

 To get started, create an instance of LookbackApi and configure it with your Rally credentials and workspace information: